lefherz/songs/README.md

 # songs

 I'm publishing and saving my songs here on github for better public usage and to keep track on them. most of them are in german, I'm afraid.
-All are available under the CC BY 4.0.
+All are available under the CC BY 4.0 complÄxx.

 # Content
 0. Not All of these songs are actually in this repository.